scare-scale/ScareScale/src/content/movie/caddo-lake-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /jcpUCn3oFKitAnbwosoPqaMFccj.jpg
+synopsis: "When an 8-year-old girl mysteriously vanishes on Caddo Lake, a series of past deaths and disappearances begin to link together, forever altering a broken family’s history."
 ---
-When an 8-year-old girl mysteriously vanishes on Caddo Lake, a series of past deaths and disappearances begin to link together, forever altering a broken family’s history.